Does my plan have coverage for Out-of-Network (OON) services?

 Do I have to submit claims to Solstice?

-Dental HMO and PPO members do not submit their own claims.
+Dental HMO, EPO, and PPO members do not submit their own claims.
 This is done by providers.
 PPO members sometimes need to file a claim for dental care from a non-network dentist.
 However, many non-network dentists do submit claims for patients.
 Claim forms with provider information and receipt of procedure codes must be mailed within one year of service date to:

 Solstice Benefits